 Mesh wreaths are relatively easy to make.
 I taught myself after viewing online tutorials.
 And grapevine wreaths are simple to assemble in a short period of time.

-A bee and honey theme, for the first My Favorite Things Party, inspired my blog name, Debbee’s Buzz.
+A bee and honey theme, for the first My Favorite Things Party, inspired my blog, Debbee’s Buzz.
 It was also the first time I made a mesh wreath.
 See the trio in Bee Wreaths and Skep Bee-autiful DIY Inspiration.

-Demand for the crafted wreaths and party decorations grew, leading to me also launching DebbeesBuzzBoutique, an Etsy shop.
+Demand for the crafted wreaths and party decorations grew, leading to me launching an Etsy shop.

 Another way to use vintage china is, How to Make a Floating Teacup Centerpiece.